xxshubhamxx/Whats-GPT/README.md

 ### Motivation:

 I made this because it allows me to use ChatGPT even when the website is down.
 I also wanted to use ChatGPT on Whatsapp instead of website or telegram.
-Although there are some repositories like [this](https://github.com/danielgross/whatsapp-gpt), [this](https://github.com/pascalroget/whatsgpt) and [this](https://github.com/Santosl2/wpp-chatgpt) available that claim to provide this but none of them worked for me even on my local system, let alone deploying online.
+Although there are many repositories like [this](https://github.com/danielgross/whatsapp-gpt), [this](https://github.com/pascalroget/whatsgpt) and [this](https://github.com/Santosl2/wpp-chatgpt) available that claim to provide this but none of them worked for me even on my local system, let alone deploying online.
 I got a little bit free time after exams ended so I created my own bot that works seamlessly on Windows and Linux (not tested on Mac but since Mac is based on Unix shell, it should work there too).

 ### Steps to make this code work on your local machine: